$20,000 - $30,000

 $15,000 - $20,000

-Princess Sarah travels around the world speaking on diversity and inclusion, empowerment, leadership.
-She focuses on building a better community and culture both in and outside the workplace.
+She also travels around the world speaking on diversity and inclusion, empowerment, and leadership.
+All in effort to help people build a better community and culture both in and outside the workplace.

 Diversity & Inclusion: Take Action and Transform